 Although most holidays have a way of bringing people around a table to share a well-prepared meal, no holiday is more centered around food than Thanksgiving.
-Home cooks everywhere will prepare their menus with their best holiday dishes in the weeks leading up to the yearly tradition: Opulent main courses, plentiful side dishes, and tasty desserts.
+Home chefs everywhere will prepare their menus with their best holiday dishes in the weeks leading up to the yearly tradition: opulent main courses, plentiful side dishes, and tasty desserts.

-Speaking of desserts, while there are classics like pumpkin and pecan pie, there's no reason you can't stray from tradition and serve a sweet treat with a twist, especially if you're planning on providing a vegan-friendly option.
+Speaking of desserts, while we still love the classics like pumpkin and pecan pie, there's no reason we can't stray from tradition and serve a sweet treat with a twist—especially if we're planning on providing a vegan-friendly option.

 When it comes to vegan Thanksgiving desserts, there's an astounding number of mouthwatering recipes to whip up, and we've curated 14 of them to try.
 Most also happen to be gluten-free too, making the job of hosting people with dietary restrictions that much easier.

 Vegan Peach Cobbler Crumble

 The Recipe: Vegan Peach Cobbler Crumble

 Why We Love It: This classic peach cobbler just got a Paleo, vegan makeover thanks to Food Faith Fitness.
 It takes a mere 20 minutes to prep and calls for peaches, coconut sugar, cinnamon, nutmeg, and vegan butter.

-Pro Tip: Let sit for at least 30 minutes before serving.
+Pro Tip: Let the dessert sit for at least 30 minutes before serving.

 6-Ingredient No-Bake Chocolate Chip Cookies

 The Recipe: 6-Ingredient No-Bake Chocolate Chip Cookies

 Why We Love It: If there's one thing that's better than chocolate chip cookies, it's no-bake chocolate chip cookies that require just six ingredients.
 This easy, vegan dessert recipe from Half Baked Harvest is just as good as the "real" thing.

 The Recipe: Raw Vegan Gingerbread Cookie Sandwiches

 Pro Tip: Alison Wu's recipe uses a dehydrator to dehydrate cookies.
-But if you don't want to shell out the cash on one, "I would bake at 200° F (or your oven’s lowest temperature setting) for 15 minutes, turn off the oven and allow to sit in the oven for another 10-15 minutes," Wu writes.
+But if you don't want to shell out the cash on one, "I would bake at 200 degrees Fahrenheit (or your oven’s lowest temperature setting) for 15 minutes, turn off the oven and allow to sit in the oven for another 10-15 minutes," Wu advises.